 WordPress Performance Test: Server Score

 The following chart displays the server score (lower is better) for each provider.
-The server score tests various operations on a server which constitutes the score.
+The server score tests various operations on a server that constitutes the score.

 Upcloud is again doing surprisingly well here, closely followed by the High-Frequency offering of Vultr.